Skip to main content

 Error 1: Using Estimated Instead of Actual Recovery

 Many operators recognize estimated recovery revenue monthly and never reconcile.
 The cam-true-up process exists precisely because estimates drift from actuals.
-If you're running a 5% overestimate for 8 months, your YTD NOI is overstated — and you may owe tenants refunds, making actual NOI even lower than corrected estimates.
+If you are running a 5% overestimate for 8 months, your YTD NOI is overstated.
+You may also owe tenants refunds, making actual NOI even lower than corrected estimates.

 Error 2: Double-Counting Management Fees

 Management fees appear in operating expenses (as a cost).
-If your leases exclude management fees from the CAM pool, they also shouldn't appear in the CAM recovery revenue calculation.
-Including management fees in CAM when the lease excludes them is an overbilling error — see cam-overbilling-liability.
+If your leases exclude management fees from the CAM pool, they also should not appear in the CAM recovery revenue calculation.
+Including management fees in CAM when the lease excludes them is an overbilling error.
+See cam-overbilling-liability.

 Error 3: Excluding Gross-Up Adjustment